 This excellent blog post was written by Garry Prior, Director of Product at THG Ingenuity.

-Whilst the experience in your organisation might be different (maybe RHINO’s are shot on sight!) or maybe you can head them off by flagging up their impact on your plans, we agree with many of the points Garry makes about how to deal with a RHINO if you find one marching into your office.
+Whilst the experience in your organization might be different (maybe RHiNO’s are shot on sight!) or maybe you can head them off by flagging up their impact on your plans, we agree with many of the points Garry makes about how to deal with a RHiNO if you find one marching into your office.
 Over to Garry. . .

-As product managers, we’re all familiar with the HIPPO – Highest Paid Person’s Opinion.
+As product managers, we’re all familiar with the HiPPO – Highest Paid Person’s Opinion.
 This is where a senior exec (often the CEO) insists on a certain product or feature being put right to the top of the roadmap, just because he or she likes it.
-Regardless of whether evidence proves it’s the right thing to allocate precious resources to next, or even whether customers want it, once a HIPPO appears it can be difficult to stop.
+Regardless of whether the evidence proves it’s the right thing to allocate precious resources to next, or even whether customers want it, once a HiPPO appears it can be difficult to stop.

 How does this happen?